 In 2015, she was elected to the California Olive Oil Council’s Board of Directors with a special focus on marketing and outreach.
 She also serves on the California Olive Oil Council Sensory Panel to taste, grade, and certify extra virgin olive oils.
-She regularly develops and lead training seminars for the olive oil industry, food professionals, and regular folks alike.
+She regularly develops and leads training seminars for the olive oil industry, food professionals, and regular folks alike.

 Previously, she spent two seasons milling with Camilo Olives in Victoria, Australia, and one of the oils she produced there won Best of Show at Olive Japan.
 She’s currently working with Enzo Olive Oil Company in California’s San Joaquin Valley.

 Robin is the author of the novels Mr. Penumbra’s 24-Hour Bookstore, a New York Times Best Seller published in 2012, and Sourdough, a novel about the mysteries and opportunities of food, published in 2017.

 Between 2002 and 2012, he worked at the Poynter Institute, Current TV, and Twitter, always thinking about the intersection of technology and media.
 It turns out he can also handle the intersection of technology and olive trees.